surisurikim/EDA_personal_Education_AI/README.md

 2. Derivation of Edutech Market Trends
 3. Presentation of AI Education Ideas Utilizing Computer Vision
 4. Validation of Existing Research and Presentation of Insights
+- For any inquiries or feedback regarding this project, please contact [niceonesuri@gmail.com].